 Epicollect5 API

-Adding/editing resources can be done only via Epicollect5 official applications (Android, iOS, web).
+Adding/editing resources can be done only via the Epicollect5 official applications (Android, iOS, web).

 Server responses: